FreeCAD/FreeCAD_Conda/build.md

 - pyside-tools

 Packages are currently build with a virtual machine running ubuntu-14.04.
 Building them needs a virgin enviroment.
+Instead of using a virtual machine, it's also possible to use docker.

 ## Build packages for FreeCAD with docker